sky24h/WanVideo_Serverless_Runpod/README.md

 ## 1. Introduction
 This is a serverless application that uses [Wan2.1](https://github.com/Wan-Video/Wan2.1) to run a **Text-to-Video** task on [RunPod](https://www.runpod.io/).

-Specifically, this repo is mainly modified from [kijai's ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper), which cost much less VRAM and is much faster than the official repo.
+Specifically, this repo is mainly modified from [kijai's ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper), which costs much less VRAM and is much faster (thanks to CausVid Lora) than the official repo.

-Serverless means that you are only charged for the time you use the application, and you don't need to pay for the idle time, which is very suitable for this kind of application that is not used frequently but needs to respond quickly.
+Serverless means that you are only charged for the time you use the application, and you don't need to pay for idle time, which is very suitable for applications that are not used frequently but need to respond quickly.

 Theoretically, this application can be called by any other application.
 Here we provide one example:
 1. A simple Python script